yas-sim/openvino-visual-performance-demo/README.md

 ## Configuration
 Benchmark configuration can be defined in a YAML file.
 Create your own configuration by reffering to the `default.yml` as an example.
 **Note:** Inference result will be updated (displayed) every `display_skip_count` times the inference is performed.
-You can use lower value for `display_skip_count` to increase the screen update rate but it will consume much CPU power and may have negative impact to the benchmark result.
+You can use lower value for `display_skip_count` to increase the screen update rate but it will consume much CPU power and may have negative impact to the inference performance.

 ## How to run
 1. Create or modify YAML configuration file
- - The YAML configuration file contains the parameters for benchmarking
+ - The YAML configuration file contains the parameters for performance demo
  - `default.yml` will be used when no configuration file is given.
-2. Run the benchmark script
+2. Run the performance demo script
-`python visual-benchmark.py -c <config.yml>`
+`python visual-demo.py -c <config.yml>`

 ## Tested environment
 - OpenVINO 2020.4
 - Windows 10
 - Ubuntu 18.04

+## Update history
+ - 2020-07-10: Separated benchmark main loop to a thread.
+Screen update and control logic is still remain in the main thread.
+This minimizes the performance impact from screen update.